-Published immediately after the Civil War, the SA Mitchell Jr. map of New Orleans provides a captivating window into the city's history during a tumultuous period.
+Published in the aftermath of the Civil War, the SA Mitchell Jr. map of New Orleans provides a captivating window into the city's history during a tumultuous period.
 As a cartographic document, it captures the changing urban landscape of one of America's most vibrant cities.
 It also echoes the city's evolution from its colonial past into a bustling metropolis, characterized by economic growth, cultural diversity, and the shadows of a brewing national conflict.